geoking1907/geoking1907/README.md

-# Hi there, my name is Georgii!
+# Hi there, my name is George!

 ## About me
 I am a beginner in programming.
 Here I will upload my projects.
 Thanks for visiting my profile.